DAILY DISCIPLINE #188

-Note: Verse 4 in the King James Version says "griefs and sorrows" but this is not correct.
-The literal translation is "disease and sickness".
-This means that Jesus was made sick with our diseases and He was made sin with our sins.
-If Jesus already bore them, then it's wrong that we carry them as well.
+Note: Verse 4 in the King James Version says "griefs and sorrows" but the literal translation is "disease and sickness".
+This means that Jesus was made sick with our diseases, and He was made sin with our sins.
+If Jesus already bore themfor us, then why should we want to carry them as well?

 7. When Jesus was raised from the dead, man was made right with God.

-Sin had lost its power and so had disease.
-Therefore we can conclude that with the ministry of Christ, our Father-God revealed that it was His will to heal men physically.
+Sin had lost its power as well as disease.
+Therefore, we can conclude that with the ministry of Christ, our Father-God revealed that it was His will to heal men physically.

 Satan who had the authority in the realm of spiritual death, has been brought to nothing.